Keyboard shortcuts

 Pooling Resources

-Pooled resources are leased from Pool implementations.
-Dropped leases return to the pool.
+Pooled resources are requested from Pool implementations.
+Dropped resources return to the pool.

-The Lease<T> type otherwise acts identically to an owned resource.
+The Lease<T> return type otherwise acts like an owned resource.

-Resource aliasing is available using the AliasWrapper and any Pool.
+Resource caching is available using Cache over any Pool.